LinkedPasts/linked-places-format/tsv_0.5.md

 #### **geo_id**

-URI identifier for the source of the geometry, e.g.  http://www.geonames.org/2950159
+URI for the source of the geometry, e.g.  http://www.geonames.org/2950159

+#### **approximation**

+Either:

+- A URI indicating a vagueness, e.g. `gvp:containedWithin` (for polygon geometries); or
+- A value in kilometres to indicate the tolerance of `gvp:approximateLocation`

 #### **end**